 Quantitative literacy involves connecting mathematics to authentic contexts.
 By applying quantitative thinking and techniques to an area of interest, a student should increase his/her skill and confidence.
 For each of the distribution requirements described above, the Quantitative Reasoning Program helps students identify courses whose content is designed to use math in context and which are of interest to the student.
-The students in these quantitative courses are encouraged to utilize the study groups, workshops, and/or other supplemental support provided.6.
-What support is available to students in quantitative courses?
+The students in these quantitative courses are encouraged to utilize the study groups, workshops, and/or other supplemental support provided.

 The Quantitative Reasoning Program works with the faculty responsible for various quantitative courses (Q-Courses).
 In many cases, a QR tutor is assigned to the Q-course.
 The tutor leads weekly study group sessions and exam review sessions.
 S/He also provides studying strategies and may occasionally do some individual tutoring.
 For some Q-courses, workshop sessions on quantitative techniques are available preceding their use in the class.
 A schedule of courses, tutors and support is published by the third week of each semester.
 Students may also make specific requests for assistance directly to the Quantitative Reasoning Program Director.
-The responses to such requests will depend upon the particular circumstances, but could include the formation of a new study group, the addition of a workshop and/or the assignment of an individual tutor.7.
-How can I contact the Quantitative Reasoning Program office?
+The responses to such requests will depend upon the particular circumstances, but could include the formation of a new study group, the addition of a workshop and/or the assignment of an individual tutor.

 The QR Program office is located in The Center for Learning and Teaching, Kanbar Hall, Room 102.